gageml/gage/tests/cmd-show.md

 ## Errors

+Mutually exclusive options:

     >>> run("gage show --files --summary")
     files and summary cannot be used together.
+    ⤶
+    Try 'gage show -h' for help.
+    <1>

+    >>> run("gage show --summary --output")
+    summary and output cannot be used together.
+    ⤶
+    Try 'gage show -h' for help.
+    <1>

+    >>> run("gage show --output --files")
+    output and files cannot be used together.
     ⤶
     Try 'gage show -h' for help.
     <1>